top of page

 Final Thoughts: The Tribe of the Slightly Cynical Wanderers

-So, here I am, wandering, rambling, overthinking - as usual.
+So, here I am, wandering, rambling, overthinking - standard procedure.

 If you’re one of those mythical perpetual walkers who traded 9-to-5 for nature and bliss — call me.
 I come in peace… mostly.